 With all the businesses going digital, the onus is on the webmasters of the organization to provide a seamless user experience to their potential customers by taking the help of a digital marketing company.

-Additionally, slow load speed gives rise to a negative experience, and a website visitor might refrain even from revisiting the website.
+Additionally, a slow load gives rise to a negative experience, and a website visitor might refrain even from revisiting the website.

 How to fix website page speed issues and increase website traffic: